Rithvik2006/Pandas_Blog/blog.md

 ## What is Scikit-learn?

-Scikit-learn is a machine learning library in Python.
-It gives us ready-to-use tools like:
+Scikit-learn is one of the most popular and widely used machine learning libraries in Python.
+It provides a simple, consistent, and well-documented way to build, train, and evaluate machine learning models without having to code the algorithms from scratch.

+Think of it as your ML toolkit: whenever you need a machine learning algorithm, chances are it’s already implemented in Scikit-learn.

+- Supervised Learning (when you have labeled data):
-- Linear Regression
+  - Linear Regression (predicting numbers, like prices or marks).
+  - Logistic Regression (classification problems, like spam detection).
-- Decision Trees
+  - Decision Trees & Random Forests.
+  - Support Vector Machines (SVM).

+- Unsupervised Learning (when you don’t have labels):
-- Clustering
+  - Clustering (e.g., K-Means, to group customers by behavior).
+  - Dimensionality reduction (e.g., PCA, to reduce features).

-- Model evaluation
+- Model Selection & Evaluation:
+  - Splitting data into training and testing sets.
+  - Cross-validation.
+  - Accuracy, precision, recall, F1-score, confusion matrices.

+- Data Preprocessing:
+  - Scaling and normalizing data.
+  - Handling categorical variables.
+  - Feature extraction.

+You can learn more about these concepts [here](https://nh-club-website.vercel.app/blog/machine-learning-fundamentals-beginners-guide).

 👉 Instead of writing algorithms from scratch, we can just use scikit-learn and focus on solving problems.